Bing redirect virus on Mac: Removal instruction

-- Set the search engine to the one you want to use.
+- Choose Settings > Search and set the search engine to the one you want to use under “Default Search Engine.”

-Once you’ve completed the above steps, the Bing redirect should have been removed, and your browser should work normally.
-To make sure you don’t download any further malware, be careful about what you download.
+Once you’ve completed the above steps, the Bing redirect virus should have been removed, and your browser should work normally.
+To make sure you aren’t infected with any further malware, be careful about what you download.
 Never click on a pop-up window that appears when you visit a website and tells you that software is out of date or that you must download an app to continue.

 It’s also worth trying a dedicated app uninstaller like the one in CleanMyMac X.